-For a true college experience, WPI offers overnight residential programs for students in middle and high school.
+Immerse in a college overnight experience for students entering grades 7-12!
 Students will spend full days in and around WPI’s campus working with college students, professors, and others who devote time to make the STEM (science, technology, engineering, and math) field a game-changing experience for students.

 Camp Reach, for girls entering 7th grade, was awarded the Presidential Award for Excellence in STEM Mentoring.
 Ranging from designing a roller coaster to making a sundae or lacing up shoes, students will discover engineering, math, and science concepts in everyday activities.
 In addition to exploring exciting STEM applications, WPI works with students to instill self-esteem, encourage positive body image, and promotes anti-violence of all types.